-- 301. Further removal of surface parking (B2) and razing of Stewart Hall establishes more campus green and sidewalks near the east residence halls.
+- 214. Add engineering and physics phase 2 comprised mostly of classrooms and physics and engineering faculty offices. - 301.
+Further removal of surface parking (B2) and razing of Stewart Hall establishes more campus green and sidewalks near the east residence halls.
 Should consider planting new trees in this area but also keeping a balance with open spaces for events and impromptu recreation opportunities. - 302.
-Classroom/Office/Mixed-Use Retail Building
+Classroom/Office/Mixed-use Retail Building